My Main Page with Links to My Other

 Fitting into the school of cautious

-optimism, or perhaps the school of cautious indifference, Gary Cross delivers
+optimism, Gary Cross delivers

 century, observes Cross, began with Americans trading in frontier values for